Affordable Housing

 We invite partners, donors, and visionaries to join us in expanding the C4L House Initiative.
 Together, we can build not only homes—but futures—where every community has the power to thrive.

-We are still looking for partners to help us reach our goal of training local tradespeople in electrical, plumbing, carpentry, and steel studs/drywall skills.
-We aim to build 10 homes for families living in abject poverty in Manchay.
+Our goal is to train local tradespeople and build 10 homes for families living in abject poverty in Manchay.